5/7/2025

 Jim Till

 Gabe, thanks for the question.
-No, we don't, look, we just view it as, we view that given the market uncertainty that it was appropriate to give sort of a conservative estimate based off of what Kurt highlighted, flat sequential first half, second half to first half.
-So in that situation, given the uncertainty, we think it's pretty important to focus on free cash flow and liquidity.
-We won't sacrifice anything from a capex standpoint in terms of maintaining the equipment and from that nature.
+No, we don't.
+Look, we just view it as, we view that given the market uncertainty that it was appropriate to give sort of a conservative estimate based off, as Kurt highlighted, flat sequential first half, second half to first half, right?
+So in that situation, you know, given the uncertainty, we think it's pretty important to focus on, you know, free cash flow and liquidity.
+We won't sacrifice anything from a CapEx standpoint in terms of maintaining the equipment and from that nature.
 And then we're not really moving off of any of the synergies that we previously highlighted.
 So I guess the answer is no, we feel good about where we're at.
-It was really just the growth capex that was layered into that number.
+It was really just the growth CapEx that was layered into that number.
 If we see the levels, the conservative estimate levels that we have, we think we can pull that lever to make sure that we hit the cash flow guidance that we've provided previously.

 speaker

-Gabe, going back to the growth capex, a couple of those programs that we peg every year tied to capital required for some growth programs with customers.
-So as we've seen a couple of those stall with the conversations that we've had and customers figuring out what they wanna do next and where the direction of their business is headed.
-The one thing that I wanna emphasize is we have not taken our foot off the pedal on innovation within the existing platforms that we do have or it does not require capex.
-There is a innovation expense that comes along with that through material chemistry and working through that.
-Big part of our innovation bucket is not only the new features and benefits that we can have on the products we serve, but the big efforts that we have on material qualifications to assist in our procurement efforts to make sure that we get, again, the best materials and the best cost possible.
-Thank you, I'll hand it over.
-Thanks, Gabe.
+Gabe, going back to the growth CapEx, a couple of those programs that we peg every year are tied too. capital required for some growth programs with customers.
+So as we've seen, a couple of those stall with the conversations that we've had and customers figuring out what they want to do next and where the direction of their business is headed.
+The one thing that I want to emphasize is we have not taken our foot off the pedal of innovation within the existing platforms that we do have where it does not require CapEx.
+There is an innovation expense that comes along with that through material chemistry and working through that.
+A big part of our Innovation bucket is not only the new features and benefits that we can have on the products we serve But you know the big efforts that we have on material qualifications To assist in our procurement efforts to make sure that we get again the best best materials and the best cost possible Thank you, I'll hand it over Okay Thank you and our next question

 speaker